ua-gist-open-source/python-web-app/README.md

 [![Open in Codespaces](https://classroom.github.com/assets/launch-codespace-7f7980b617ed060a017424585567c406b6ee15c891e84e1186181d67ecf80aa0.svg)](https://classroom.github.com/open-in-codespaces?assignment_repo_id=10957574)
-# Assignment: Custom Python Flask Geospatial App
+# Assignment: Custom Python FastAPI Geospatial App

 The objective of this assignment is to build a web application that allows a user to browse a map and search for the closest coffee shops and gas stations.
 You will use the following technologies:
-- Python Flask (web application framework)
+- Python FastAPI (web application framework)
 - PostGIS (geospatial database)
 - Leaflet (javascript library)

 You will start by adding a simple serarch feature that fetches places from your `osm` database and prints them on a new page.
 You will then adapt the page to returning geospatial results asynchronously, build an auto-complete feature, and finally provide routing recommendations as part of a real-time dynamic geospatial application

 ## Housekeeping
-There should be a database running in this codespace with the OSM database imported by `imposm`.
-To check, look at your Docker containers to ensure that the `kartoza/postgis` container is running.
-If not, run the following:
+To start with, we need to start up a database and import OSM data from geofabrik.de:
 ```
 docker compose up -d
 ./populate_database.sh
 ```

 ## Background
-### Python Flask
+### Python FastAPI
-Flask is a web application framework written in python.
+[FastAPI](https://fastapi.tiangolo.com/) is a fast web application framework written in python.
 It provides an easy and organized way to build dynamic websites.
-Read the Flask tutorial at https://flask.palletsprojects.com/en/2.2.x/tutorial/ to get a feel for how it works.
-In this assignment the basic structure of a working Flask application is provided for you so all you need to do is expand in a few places to turn it into a geospatial processing application.
+Read the [FastAPI Example](https://fastapi.tiangolo.com/#example) to get a feel for how it works.
+In this assignment the basic structure of a working FastAPI application is provided for you so all you need to do is expand in a few places to turn it into a geospatial processing application.

 ### AJAX and JQuery
 In the early days of the web, webpages were generally loaded all at once and rendered one time.
 This was extremely limiting for interactive applications because every action required loading a whole new page.
 Javascript provides the interactivity needed to reload parts of the page by changing the document object model or loading content into memory.
 AJAX (an acronym of the poorly named "Asynchronous JavaScript And XML") allows javascript to send http requests using `XMLHttpRequest` in order to dynamically update an HTML document.
 There are various ways to use AJAX but the simplest is to use a an AJAX library like JQuery.